irvingywang/CS180-Team-Project/README.md

   - This creates a new data type that stores whether a user-selected command was successful or not.
   - This program cannot really be tested because it does not perform any function.
   - Overall, this class is useful for augmenting the simplicity of our code.
-- `ClientGUI`: GUI for the Client class
-  - This class creates a simple GUI to test the functionality of the client.
-  - I do not think the GUI itself can be tested with junit.
-However, if the client functions properly, that means the GUI can be tested by simply running the class.
-  - Overall, this class is crucial for allowing users to interact with our messaging program.
-- `ClientInterface`: Interface for the Client class.
-  - This interface provides a framework for the Client class.
-  - As far as we know, interfaces cannot be tested.
-  - This interface is crucial for ensuring the proper functionality and implementation of Client.
-- `GUIInterface`: Interface for the GUI.
-  - This interface provides a framework for the GUI.
-  - As far as we know, interfaces cannot be tested.
-  - This interface is crucial for ensuring the proper functionality and implementation of the GUI.
-- `Identifier`: Enum to store parts of the program.
-  - This creates a new data type that stores the name of different parts of the program, such as client, server, database, and user.
-  - This program cannot really be tested because it does not perform any function.
-  - Overall, this class is useful for augmenting the simplicity of our code.
-- `LogType`: Enum to store the type of message.
-  - This creates a new data type that stores the name of different messages that could be shown, such as info, error, and warning.
-  - This program cannot really be tested because it does not perform any function.
-  - Overall, this class is useful for augmenting the simplicity of our code.
 - `NetworkMessage`: Creates a framework for a network message.
   - This class allows for the creation of a message that is to be sent between the client and server.
   - The methods "readMessage", "listenToServer", "sendToClient", and "handleClient" verify that this class is functional.
   - Overall, this class can be used within the server and client to simplify messaging.
 - `Server`: Represents a server program.